-- (1) A flag or L-shaped lot shall be comprised of a staff portion contiguous with the flag portion thereof. - (2) The staff portion of said lot shall be regulated as a private lane and shall front on and be contiguous to a dedicated public street or private street.. - (3) No building or construction, except for driveways, shall be allowed on the staff portion of said lot, unless the minimum width thereof is the same or greater than the minimum width for a lot as allowed in the underlying zone (excluding entrance features and street lights). - (4) The front side of the flag portion of said lots shall be deemed to be that side nearest to the dedicated public street or private street upon which the staff portion fronts, unless otherwise determined by staff on a case-by-case basis. - (5) The staff portion of said lots shall be deemed to end, and the flag portion of said lots shall be deemed to commence at the extension of the front lot line. - (6) The square footage located in the flag portion of said lot, which shall be exclusive of the square footage located in the staff portion of said lot, shall be the same or greater than the minimum square footage as required in the underlying zone. - (7) The front, side and rear yard requirements of the flag portion of said lots shall be the same as is required in the underlying zone. - (8) No more than two flag lots can be served by the staff portion. - (9) The maximum number of flag lots in the subdivision shall be not more than 20 percent of the total number of lots within the subdivision, unless otherwise approved by the Planning

-Commission.
-The Planning Commission may allow more than 20 percent if the subdivision is an infill development and the lot configuration is the most efficient use of land.
+- (1) A flag or L-shaped lot shall be comprised of a staff portion contiguous with the flag portion thereof. - (2) The staff portion of said lot shall be regulated as a private lane and shall front on and be contiguous to a dedicated public street or private street.
+The minimum width of the staff portion of a flag lot shall be 20 feet and the maximum length shall be 150 feet, unless otherwise approved by the Planning Commission after considering a recommendation of the Fire Marshal. - (3) No building or construction, except for driveways, shall be allowed on the staff portion of said lot, unless the minimum width thereof is the same or greater than the minimum width for a lot as allowed in the underlying zone (excluding entrance features and street lights). - (4) The front side of the flag portion of said lots shall be deemed to be that side nearest to the dedicated public street or private street upon which the staff portion fronts, unless otherwise determined by staff on a case-by-case basis. - (5) The staff portion of said lots shall be deemed to end, and the flag portion of said lots shall be deemed to commence at the extension of the front lot line. - (6) The square footage located in the flag portion of said lot, which shall be exclusive of the square footage located in the staff portion of said lot, shall be the same or greater than the minimum square footage as required in the underlying zone. - (7) The front, side and rear yard requirements of the flag portion of said lots shall be the same as is required in the underlying zone. - (8) No more than two flag lots can be served by the staff portion. - (9) The maximum number of flag lots in the subdivision shall be not more than 20 percent of the total number of lots within the subdivision, unless otherwise approved by the Planning Commission.
+The Planning Commission may allow more than 20 percent if the subdivision is an infill development and the lot configuration is the most efficient use of land. - (10) The approved building envelope shall be illustrated upon the final plat. - (11) No flag lots shall be permitted at the end of an approved cul-de-sac or other private road terminus.

-- (10) The approved building envelope shall be illustrated upon the final plat. - (11) No flag lots shall be permitted at the end of an approved cul-de-sac or other private road terminus. - (12) Below is an example of a flag lot and is included herein to illustrate the concept of flag or L-shaped lots.
+(1112) Below is an example of a flag lot and is included herein to illustrate the concept of flag or L-shaped lots.